 The following are considered securities for determining ownership:

 The Chair works with the Lead Director to establish agendas, schedules, and meeting materials for each Board meeting, consistent with the annual agenda and including such additional matters as may be appropriate.
-Meeting agendas, schedules, and materials are approved by the Lead Director in advance of distribution to the Board for each meeting.
 Directors may suggest additional agenda items and may raise at any meeting subjects that are not on the agenda.
-At least one Board meeting each year is devoted to a review of the Corporation's annual and long-term strategic plans and financial goals.
+At least one Board meeting each year includes a review of the Corporation's annual and long-term strategic plans and financial goals.

 The Chair in consultation with the Lead Director ensures that information important to the Board's or a Committee's understanding of the business to be conducted at a meeting is distributed to the members in advance.
 This permits more meeting time to be spent on discussion and questions from directors.
 If the subject is too sensitive to be distributed in writing, the presentation will be made at the meeting.

 It is expected that Board members review meeting materials in advance, attend meetings of the Board and the Committees on which they serve and actively participate in discussions.
 It is also expected that Board members make every effort to attend the annual meeting of stockholders.